Gamecocks in pro baseball

 Christian Walker, 1B, Triple-A Reno (Arizona)

-Hitting .306 with seven doubles, eight homers and 29 RBIs in 27 games.
+Hitting .281 with nine doubles, nine homers and 36 RBIs in 33 games.

 Braden Webb, RHP, Single-A Wisconsin (Milwaukee)

-1-2 with a 5.28 ERA in five appearances with two starts.
-Has 18 strikeouts and seven walks in 15 1/3 innings pitched.
+1-2 with a 3.86 ERA in six appearances with three starts.
+Has 25 strikeouts and nine walks in 21 innings pitched.

 Tyler Webb, LHP, Triple-A Scranton/Wilkes-Barre (New York Yankees)